-In recent years, the number of published datasets containing isotopic data of xylem water and its potential sources has notably increased, which has allowed to carry out large-scale data syntheses (Evaristo et al., 2015; Barbeta & Peñuelas, 2017).
+In recent years, the number of published datasets containing isotopic data of xylem water and its potential sources has increased notably, allowing for large-scale data syntheses (Evaristo et al., 2015; Barbeta & Peñuelas, 2017), which revealed that inferring vegetation water pools from stable isotopes is fundamental for predicting land-atmospheric climatic feedbacks.
 Due to the higher throughput of water extraction and isotopic determination techniques, the more recent datasets contain more data points than before, and perhaps more importantly, they are no longer restricted to either oxygen or hydrogen isotopes, but routinely present data for both isotopes.
 In some cases, dual isotope datasets revealed that oxygen and hydrogen isotopes do not always agree in the attribution of the source of plant water.
-Some authors opted to acknowledge this caveat and use either of the isotopes to infer plant water sources (Brum et al., 2018).
-In other cases, isotopic offsets between stem or twig water isotopes and their potential sources in the dual isotope space are not discussed (Brooks et al., 2010; Goldsmith et al., 2018).
-Importantly, these isotopic offsets have been observed in field sites located in different biomes, including semi-arid shrublands (Wang et al., 2017), boreal needle-leaved woodlands (Geris et al., 2017), temperate broad-leaved forests (Barbeta et al., 2018; Goldsmith et al., 2018), seasonally dry broad-leaved (Bowling et al., 2017) or needle-leaved (Brooks et al., 2010) forests, Amazonian rainforests (Brum et al., 2018; De Deurwaerder et al., 2018) and even rice paddy systems in the tropics (Mahindawansha et al., 2018).
-All those field sites also covered a wide range of soil types.
-Despite it is possible that isotopic offsets could be produced by methodological issues, those related with isotopic determination techniques can be ruled out since studies using mass spectometers (Brooks et al., 2010; Bowling et al., 2017; Brum et al., 2018; Goldsmith et al., 2018) or different laser-based instruments (Geris et al., 2017; Barbeta et al., 2018; De Deurwaerder et al., 2018) showed similar patterns.
-On the other hand, confounding effects related to water extraction techniques are more likely, since there are many factors affecting the retrieved isotopic composition of soil water for cryogenic vacuum extraction (Orlowski et al., 2018), and thus affecting their correspondence with the isotopic composition of xylem water.
-Alternative techniques to the extensively used cryogenic vacuum extractions do exist.
-In wheat, it has been show that the isotopic offset between stem and soil water is smaller when using direct vapor equilibration, compared to cryogenic vacuum extraction (Millar et al., 2015).
-Still, in woody stems, direct vapor equilibration may also present problems related to the interference of volatile organic compounds, and still need further development and testing (Raulerson, 2018).
-In any case, the increasingly observed isotopic offsets tend to imply the xylem water samples plot below and to the right of any considered water sources in the dual isotope space (see the studies above).
-This pattern is difficult to attribute solely to issues related with the soil water extraction.
-Consequently, potential isotopic fractionation during root water uptake and/or plant water transport and redistribution should be considered and investigated.
+Some authors acknowledged this caveat and use either 2H or 18O to infer plant water sources (Brum et al., 2018).
+In other cases, discrepancies between 2H and 18O are directly ignored (Brooks et al., 2010; Goldsmith et al., 2018).
+Importantly, isotopic offsets between xylem water and their potential sources in the dual isotope space have been observed in field sites covering a wide range of soil types and from and across all biomes, including semi-arid shrublands (Wang et al., 2017), boreal needle-leaved woodlands (Geris et al., 2017), temperate broad-leaved forests (Barbeta et al., 2018; Goldsmith et al., 2018), seasonally dry broad-leaved (Bowling et al., 2017) or needle-leaved (Brooks et al., 2010) forests, Amazonian rainforests (Brum et al., 2018; De Deurwaerder et al., 2018) and even rice paddy systems in the tropics (Mahindawansha et al., 2018).
+These isotopic offsets cannot be attributed solely to methodological issues; for example those ascribed to isotopic determination techniques can be ruled out since isotopic offsets have been found in studies using both mass spectrometers (Brooks et al., 2010; Bowling et al., 2017; Brum et al., 2018; Goldsmith et al., 2018) and laser-based instruments (Geris et al., 2017; Barbeta et al., 2018; De Deurwaerder et al., 2018).
+On the other hand, confounding effects related to water extraction techniques cannot be completely discarded, since many parameters (such as soil texture, soil humidity, extraction time or temperature) can affect the isotopic composition of soil water retrieved from cryogenic vacuum extraction (Orlowski et al., 2018),.
+Alternative techniques to the extensively used cryogenic vacuum extractions do exist and it has been show that the isotopic offset between stem and soil water is reduced when using direct vapor equilibration, compared to cryogenic vacuum extraction, in wheat (Millar et al., 2015).
+However, for woody species, direct vapor equilibration presents additional problems related to the interference of volatile organic compounds, and still needs further development and testing (Raulerson, 2018).
+In any case, the increasingly frequent isotopic offsets observed across studies tend to share a common pattern with xylem water plotting below and to the right of any considered water sources in the dual isotope space (see the studies above).
+Such pattern is difficult to attribute solely tosoil water extraction artifacts and potential processes causing isotopic fractionation during root water uptake should be considered and investigated.